John Deas Thomson

 He was born in Edinburgh, the son of John Thomson, also a naval administrator.
 In 1801 he was described as a 'Naval Officer and store-keeper', based in Leith, Scotland.
 From 1805 to 1829 he was a Navy Commissioner with no special functions in the Navy Office.
 From May 1805 to May 1806 he was Private Secretary to Charles Middleton, 1st Baron Barham, the First Lord of the Admiralty.

 In 1820 he was made a Fellow of the Royal Society.
 He was also elected a fellow of the Linnean Society.

 From 1829 to 1832 he was appointed Accountant-General of the Navy, notably introducing the concept of double-entry bookkeeping to the department.
 In the latter year he was made a KCH and knighted by the King.

 He then served for several years as the naval storekeeper and agent at the Cape of Good Hope dockyard.

-He died at Farleigh Priory, Maidstone, Kent in 1838.
-He had married Rebecca, the daughter of John Freer in South Carolina.
-They had 4 sons and a daughter.
+He married Rebecca, the daughter of John Freer in South Carolina.
+They had four sons and a daughter.
 His son Edward Deas Thomson became an administrator and politician in Australia.
+John Deas Thomson died at Farleigh Priory, Maidstone, Kent in 1838.